Origin of All the World’s a Stage

 His acts being seven ages.

 The idea behind this phrase is fortune and fate.
-Jaques deploys a famous theatrical metaphor of seven stages of human life in this speech.
-He compares the world to a play, or a stage and all men and women are merely actors or players on this stage called the world.
-All the people enter into this world through different routes and exit on an different route.
-They enter into this stage when they are born and leave it when they die.
-During this entire life span, every person plays different parts or roles and these parts are known as seven stages, which are like different acts of a drama or play.
+Jacques deploys a famous theatrical metaphor of seven stages of human life in this speech.
+He compares the world to a play, or a stage, and all men and women are merely actors or players on this stage called the world.
+All the people enter into this world through different routes, and exit on an different route.
+They enter into this stage when they are born, and leave it when they die.
+During this entire life span, every person plays different parts or roles, and these parts are known as seven stages, which are like different acts of a drama or play.